+\textit{Does the proportion of ``contradiction'' labels correlate with the success rate of explanations generated to reconcile this contradiction?}

-Intuitively, human annotators may be more likely to label a premise-hypothesis as a contradiction when they cannot easily conceive an explanation or scenario where both statements hold simultaneously (as supported by studies on human reasoning e.g. \citealp{doi:10.1073/pnas.1012933107}).
-On this basis, we hypothesize that the models' explanation success rate for a given instance in ChaosNLI-MNLI-C could serve as a proxy for the distribution of human annotator judgments regarding whether the premise contradicts the hypothesis.
-That is, if a model struggles to generate a reconciliatory explanation for a premise–hypothesis pair, a larger proportion of annotators tend to label the pair as ``contradiction''.
+Intuitively, human annotators may be more likely to judge a premise-hypothesis pair as contradicting when they cannot readily think of an explanation or scenario where both statements hold true (as in studies on human reasoning e.g. \citealp{doi:10.1073/pnas.1012933107}).
+Therefore, we hypothesize that models' explanation success rate could serve as a signal for human label distribution: i.e., the more models struggle to generate successful explanations for a premise–hypothesis pair, the larger the proportion of annotators who label the pair as ``contradiction''.

 To test this, we first compute the aggregate mean explanation rate for each instance in ChaosNLI-MNLI-C: that is, the number of times \textit{any} NLI judge model judges an explanation (by \textit{any} explanation model) as successful, divided by the total number of judgments (i.e. whether successful or unsuccessful) for that instance.\footnote{NB: the denominator is smaller the product of the number of judge models and instances, as we exclude a judge model's assessment with respect to a specific instance if it did not classify the initial premise-hypothesis pair as a "\textit{contradiction}".} We then compare this against $w_{con}$, the proportion of human annotators in \citet{nie-etal-2020-learn} who labeled the instance as ``\textit{contradiction}''.
 Using Spearman's rank correlation coefficient \cite{Spearman1904}, we find a statistically significant but weak negative correlation of -0.2257 ($p$ < 0.0005) between $w_{con}$ and the aggregate mean explanation success rate.
-While not definitive, \textbf{this result suggests that the more humans consider a premise-hypothesis pair as a contradiction, the harder it is for models to generate a successful explanation to reconcile that contradiction}.
+While not definitive, \textbf{this result suggests that the harder it is for models to generate a successful explanation to reconcile a premise-hypothesis pair, the more humans consider the pair as a contradiction}.